cli-guidelines/cli-guidelines/content/_index.md

 **If `stdout` is not an interactive terminal, don’t display any animations.**
 This will stop progress bars turning into Christmas trees in CI log output.

-**Use symbols and Emoji where it makes things clearer.**
+**Use symbols and emoji where it makes things clearer.**
-(TK is emoji capitalized or not?)
 Pictures can be better than words if you need to make several things distinct, catch the user’s attention, or just add a bit of character.
 Be careful though -- it can be easy to overdo it and make your program look cluttered or feel like a toy.

-For example, [yubikey-agent](https://github.com/FiloSottile/yubikey-agent) uses Emoji to add structure to the output so it isn’t just a wall of text, and a ❌ to draw your attention to an important piece of information:
+For example, [yubikey-agent](https://github.com/FiloSottile/yubikey-agent) uses emoji to add structure to the output so it isn’t just a wall of text, and a ❌ to draw your attention to an important piece of information:

 ```shell-session
 $ yubikey-agent -setup